10N4/poker/README.md

 ## Next steps / milestones

 ### Backend
-* Define database structure
+* Define database structure.
+Create ERM with yEd
 * Use MVC: Start with controller in PHP for API
-* i wrote this

 * Implement database object classes
 * Think again about game logic...
 Next steps will be discussed then

 ### Frontend
 * Make HTML & CSS prototype
 * AJAX: load JSON and update poker table

 ### Organization
 * Jona: Create database and send others credentials